vercel/terraform-provider-vercel/docs/data-sources/project.md

 ### Optional

 - `team_id` (String) The team ID the project exists beneath.
-Required when configuring a team resource.
+Required when configuring a team resource if [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
 - `password_protection` (Attributes) Ensures visitors of your Preview Deployments must enter a password in order to gain access. (see [below for nested schema](#nestedatt--password_protection))

 ### Read-Only